MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/resources/authoringResourceClass.md

 `Set()`, and `Test()` methods (equivalent to the `Get-TargetResource`, `Set-TargetResource`, and `Test-TargetResource` functions in a script resource.

-In this topic, we will create a simple resource named **FileResource** that manages a file in a specified path.
+In this article, we will create a simple resource named **FileResource** that manages a file in a specified path.

 For more information about DSC resources, see [Build Custom Windows PowerShell Desired State Configuration Resources](authoringResource.md)